If I Can’t Dance To It, It’s Not My Revolution

-Oxygen Art Centre presents the *Virtual* Juried Youth Exhibition, “If I Can’t Dance To It, It’s Not My Revolution” featuring artwork, artist talks, and more by Josh Franklin, Meadow Kroeger, Spencer Legebokoff, Katherine MacKay, and Bethany Pardoe
+Oxygen Art Centre is excited to present the virtual* juried youth exhibition, If I Can’t Dance To It, It’s Not My Revolution featuring artwork, artist talks, and more by Josh Franklin, Meadow Kroeger, Spencer Legebokoff, Katherine Victoria MacKay, and Bethany Pardoe.

 The group exhibition’s title is in part derived from a similar phrase by feminist anarchist and writer, Emma Goldman (1869-1940), and further appropriated by Toronto-based band, DOOMSQUAD on their album, “Let Yourself Be Seen” (2019).
 If I Can’t Dance To It, It’s Not My Revolution invokes the hope and horror of the contemporary moment.
 For significant social change to be effective it needs to engage the creative cortex, one that includes both the mind and the heart.